crystal-linux/malachite/docs/REPOSITORY_MODE.md

 ### Signing

-Malachite also supports, and encourages the signing of packages.
+Malachite also supports, and encourages, the signing of packages.
 GPG Signing packages ensures that the user receives exactly what you packaged, without any chance of tampering.

 Calling back to the example above, we can see 3 config keys: